Table Of Contents

 In most cases, the devices tend to have a high electricity demand, thereby distorting the power on the circuit.
 With these high-powered electrical devices, smaller and more sensitive equipment are at risk daily, but you can reduce the risk with a power surge protector.

-Another point of concern is whether surge protectors can actually prevent damage from lightning.
+Another point of concern is whether surge protectors can offer lightning protection by preventing damage from lightning.
 In most cases, a surge protector may not effectively prevent damages if the surge is caused by lightning, but you can be sure that it will help reduce damages.
 The best thing is to unplug everything when there's a storm.

 Key Things To Know About Surge Protection